litchipi/blog/posts/rust/containers_in_rust/part7.md

 ## Cgroups

-Cgroups is a mechanism introduced in Linux v2.6.4 which allows to *"allocate" ressources* for a group of processes.
+Cgroups is a mechanism introduced in Linux v2.6.4 which allows to *"allocate" resources* for a group of processes.
 For the given group of processes, the system will "look like" it only has X of a given resource.